Tuanwaf/Video-Games-Recommender-using-NMF-Collaborative-Filtering/README.md

 # Video-Games-Recommender-Using-NMF-Collaborative-Filtering

 This *Collaborative Filtering-based Video Games Recommender System* focuses on *Non-Negative Matrix Factorization (NMF)*.
-This project used a dataset from **Kaggle** [Steam Video Games](https://www.kaggle.com/datasets/tamber/steam-video-games "Get Dataset Here") for training, and this dataset is also from Kaggle [Steam Store Games (Clean dataset)](https://www.kaggle.com/datasets/tamber/steam-video-games "Get Dataset Here") for the metadata of the games.
+This project used a dataset from **Kaggle** [Steam Video Games](https://www.kaggle.com/datasets/tamber/steam-video-games "Get Dataset Here") for training, and this dataset that is also from Kaggle [Steam Store Games (Clean dataset)](https://www.kaggle.com/datasets/tamber/steam-video-games "Get Dataset Here") for the metadata of the games.

 ## Installation